LG OLED evo G4 Series (Gallery Edition, 2024) vs Hisense U8N Mini-LED ULED 4K Google TV (2024)

 Frequently Asked Questions

-LG OLED evo G4 Series (Gallery Edition, 2024) excels if you value class-leading brightness with mla technology (55"-83" models).
-Hisense U8N Mini-LED ULED 4K Google TV (2024) is better if you prioritize incredible hdr peak brightness (3,000+ nits) crushes glare and makes highlights visually stunning.
-Pick based on your budget and daily use.
+LG OLED evo G4 Series (Gallery Edition, 2024) is the better choice if you prioritize class-leading brightness with mla technology (55"-83" models).
+Hisense U8N Mini-LED ULED 4K Google TV (2024) wins if you value incredible hdr peak brightness (3,000+ nits) crushes glare and makes highlights visually stunning.
+Both are rated highly (4.5★ vs 4.2★), so consider your specific needs and budget.

 Affiliate disclosure